The Bankrate promise

 No minimum account balance: Look for a bank account that doesn’t require a minimum balance — or has a minimum balance that you can easily meet.

 No monthly maintenance fees: Many seniors live on a fixed income, and having an account that charges a service fee every month can deplete your savings and cause stress.

 Branch availability: Anyone who prefers to do at least some of their banking in person with a teller would do well to find a bank with local branches.
-What’s more, a feature seniors commonly seek out at brick-and-mortar banks are safe deposit boxes.
+What’s more, many seniors desire safe deposit boxes, a feature only available at brick-and-mortar banks.

 Best bank accounts for seniors

 Best for free checks and paper statements

 - Free checks, money orders and paper statements

 - 0.25 percent discount on TD Bank home equity and personal loans

 TD 60 Plus Checking is an interest-bearing account available to customers ages 60 and older.
 It provides free standard checks, paper statements and money orders.
 A debit card is included with this account, and lost debit cards can be replaced on the spot at bank branches.

 TD Bank offers more than 1,100 branches along the East Coast, from Maine to Florida.
 Many of the branches are conveniently open for extended hours, seven days a week, and customer service representatives are available by phone around the clock.